High Times: Financial struggles and legal battles

 High Times founder Forçade committed suicide in November 1978.
 He bequeathed trusts to benefit High Times and the National Organization for the Reform of Marijuana Laws (NORML).
-(High Times had been a supporter of NORML since the organization's founding in 1970.)
+(Forçade had been a supporter of NORML since the organization's founding in 1970.)

+Following Forçade's death, the magazine was controlled by "mostly by Forçade’s relatives" and lawyer Michael John Kennedy.